mingchaoma/Auth0-Passwordless-Login-with-Twilio-Verify/README.md

 7. Update [dependencies](https://www.twilio.com/docs/runtime/functions/dependencies): update Twilio to the latest version (3.67.2, at the time of writing)
 8. Save and Deploy
 9. Take a note of your Twilio Function URL, in this example, it will be something like https://auth0-xxxx.twil.io/PasswordlessLogin.
 This is the URL that you will use when setting up the custom SMS gateway

+## Call Verify Feedback API and enable Twilio Verify Fraud Guard
+In order to benefit from Twilio Verify Fraud Guard, you must call Twilio [Verify Feedback API](https://www.twilio.com/docs/verify/api/customization-options#custom-verification-codes) to update OTP status
+### Create Custom Log Streamms Using Webhook
+Please follow this instruction to [create custom log streams using webhook](https://auth0.com/docs/customize/log-streams/custom-log-streams) and call Verify Feedback API whenever the OTP is successfully validated.
+For example, if you use Auth0 passwordless login and then issue an access token, you can capture the event ["Success Exchange Token Exchange"](https://auth0.com/docs/deploy-monitor/logs/log-event-filters) which indicates a successful login with the OTP and then call Twilio Verify feedback API (you only need to call Verify feedback API for successful login event).
+If you are not sure, you can always check [what log events](https://auth0.com/docs/deploy-monitor/logs/view-log-events) are triggered for a successful login with the OTP and then use them as the triggers to call Verify feedback API.
+### Enable Twilio Verify Fraud Guard
+Please follow this instruction to enable [Verify Fraud Gurad](https://www.twilio.com/docs/verify/preventing-toll-fraud/sms-fraud-guard).
+It is extremely important that you use Verify feedback API and enable Fraud Gurad feature when using Auth0 passwordless login.
+We had seen many SMS pumping victims, so you have been warned.